httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Dictionaries are unordered maps of key-value pairs, where the keys are labels ({{label}}) and the values are items ({{item}}).
 There can be between 1 and 1024 members, and keys are required to be unique.

 In the textual HTTP serialisation, keys and values are separated by "=" (without whitespace), and key/value pairs are separated by a comma with optional whitespace.
+Duplicate keys MUST be considered an error.

 ~~~ abnf
 dictionary = label "=" item *1023( OWS "," OWS label "=" item )